Flowers printed with Craft foam

 | | ,

 We have already worked with this interesting material that can be etched, cut, shaped, glued, colored and printed.
-We used the craft foam sheets especially for printing, because it’s cheap, it’s suitable to be engraved, inked and printed in easy, simple steps.
+We used the craft foam sheets for printing, because it’s cheap, it’s suitable to be engraved, inked and printed in easy, simple steps.
 This time with Grade 6th students, we created some printing plates in flower shapes, inspired by works of the great illustrator and artist Lisa Congdon.

 First we sketched some flowers on paper and then we etched the craft foam with a sharp pencil.
 After that we cut out the flowers creating some printing plates ready to be printed.
 Subsequently the printing plates have been inked with lino printing ink, using a lino roller.
 Finally the inked printing plates have been pressed on white paper with a spoon and our prints were ready.